 1. Yoga and mental wellbeing:

 Want to better manage your stress?
-Learn how to manage it and stop it from dictating your life?
+Learn how to manage it and prevent it from dictating your life?

 Yoga is a natural remedy for stress.

-So in addition to being good for the body, yoga is also good for the mind.
+Thus, in addition to being good for the body, yoga is also good for the mind.
 Whatever your needs, desires, yoga will only benefit you.
-You don't need to be athletic, introduced to a meditation technique, or even accustomed to yoga.
+Furthermore, you don't need to be athletic, familiar with a meditation technique, or even accustomed to yoga.

-Regulating your stress level through yoga is accessible to everyone.
+Regulating your stress level through yoga is feasible by everyone.

 2. Yoga is a remedy for stress:

-Everyone has already been able to experience, unfortunately, the effects of stress on our daily lives.
+Unfortunately, everyone has already been able to experience the effects of stress on their daily lives.

-It can ruin our lives when it takes up too much space and is hard to manage.
+It can ruin our lives when it takes up too much amplitude and is hard to manage.
 If left unchecked, stress can become a daily ordeal, and seem insurmountable.

-Insomnia, anxiety, stress, etc. the damage to body and mind can be numerous.
-But fortunately, yoga is a real solution to stress!
+With insomnia, anxiety, stress, etc., the damage to body and mind can be consequential.
+Fortunately, yoga is a real solution to combat stress!

 3. How stress works:

 A real vicious circle, stress can take us pretty quickly and far in turmoil.

-To respond to everyday problems, we seek to find solutions to the front or escape.
+To respond to everyday problems, we either seek to find front-to-back solutions or simply escape.

 Little by little, negative emotions invade our minds and come out physically, on the body.
-Our muscles tense, our bodies close.
-Breathing is shallow and faster, and less intense.
-We remain on an almost permanent state of alert, to respond to a potential "danger" imminent.
-The body, as a whole, works less well.
+Our muscles tense, our bodies power down.
+Breathing is shallow and faster, and less intensive.
+We remain on an almost permanent state of alert, to respond to a potential, imminent "danger".
+The body, as a whole, functions at a deteriorating rate.